How to Install an Oil Seal Without Leaks: Step-by-Step Guide

 Micrometer / Caliper Verifies shaft and bore size match

-Some seal kits come with their own installers.
-You can also get a universal press tool online.
+Some kits include their own installer.
+You can also choose a universal press tool when ordering replacement seals like our TG4 oil seal.

-Which direction should the oil seal be installed?
+What direction should the oil seal face to prevent leaks?

 • Main sealing lip always faces the fluid or oil side (inward)

-• Dust lip (if any) faces out, toward the contaminant side
+• Dust lip (if any) faces outward, toward contaminants

-Step-by-step: How to install an oil seal properly
+How to install an oil seal without leaks: full process

 1. Remove the old seal

-Use a seal puller or flat screwdriver.
+Use a puller or flat screwdriver.
 Avoid damaging the housing.

 Look for scratches or grooves—polish lightly if needed.

-Apply a thin layer of oil or grease.
-Do NOT install dry.
+Apply a thin coat of oil or grease—never install dry.

 5. Align the new seal